csae1152/FarmHandSqubs/README.md

 Getting Started with Squbs
 --------------------------

-1. Run the following sbt comand on the console window to enter the interactive mode.
+1. Run the following interactive sbt comand on the console window to enter the line mode.

 2. Start the glassfish server using start comand.